rehierl/abstract-properties/12-x-doctree-traversal/12-7-an-iterative-pov/readme.md

 sibling as a first, and the former first child a second/last child - i.e. **reversed order**.

-Note that, since any parent will eventually turn into a parent of one child, and since any leaf except for one will turn into a parent, the iterative process is guaranteed to end after **a finite amount of steps**.

 Note that neither option is in conflict with the document tree's tree order, nor with the document tree's child order.
 After all, the subsequent child orders do not contradict either order, which is why all of the intermediate orders and the resulting trace are **order-preserving** in regards to the document tree.

+Note that, since any parent will eventually turn into a parent of one child, and since any leaf except for one will turn into a parent (see the state-based point of view), the iterative process can be guaranteed to end after **a finite amount of steps**.

 <!-- ======================================================================= -->
-## option 1: (fc -> ns)
+## option-1: (fc -> ns)

 ```
 doctree                         trace